JoseBalado/SignalRAuth/README.md

 ### Clean the cookies.
 When the server is stopped the cookies from the browser need to be deleted.
+Open the browser from the link shown in the console by the server.
+Logout.
+Register a new user.
-Then stop and start the server and login again.
+Stop and start the server.
+Open again the browser from the link shown in the console by the server.
+Login with the new created user.